Click here to

 As an instructor, James has taught highly competitive groups in the Southern California area including Vista Murrieta, Mission Viejo, Etiwanda, and Fountain Valley High Schools, and serves as the current visual caption head and choreographer for BOA semi-finalist Vista Murrieta HS.
 He has been a member of the visual staff for the Sacramento Mandarins (2011), The Cadets (2012), and The Blue Devils Drum and Bugle Corps (2013-2018).

-Gabe Lopez
+Gabe Lopez Instructor

 Percussion

-Veronica Wicks Battery Manager
+Veronica Wicks Caption Head

 RJ Bailey Front Ensemble Manager